MAIF/otoroshi/manual/src/main/paradox/integrations/analytics.md

 <img src="../img/danger-zone-4-analytics.png" />
 @@@

-Here you can configure two URL.
+Here you can configure two URLs.
 The first one is the URL where events will be posted (in batch).
 The second one is a URL used to query the produced events to display analytics pages in Otoroshi.
 Those URLs must point to a instance of Omoikane or an instance of the @ref:[Elastic connector](../connectors/elastic.md).
 The Elastic connector is just a thin layer of APIs on top of Elastic.

-for instance, valid values can be
+For instance, valid values can be :

 ```
 https://my.elastic.connector.host/api/v1/events
 ```

-you can also provide some security headers if needed
+You can also provide some security headers if needed.

 ## Kafka

 Events can also be sent through a Kafka topic.
 Go to `settings (cog icon) / Danger Zone` and expand the `Kafka  settings` section.